-Key Stage 4 is introduced in Year 9 for some subjects.
+Key Stage 4 is introduced in Year 10 for all subjects.
 Our Options process is based on the interests, abilities and aptitude of pupils and they are supported at an individual level to help them choose the subjects that are right for them.
 We have fair and equal access to all qualifications.

 We offer a range of GCSE and Vocational qualifications and adapt these every year to meet the needs of the cohort.
 Students are encouraged to follow the English Baccalaureate pathway.
 All pupils study PSHE, Citizenship, English, Mathematics, Combined Science and Religious Education.
 In addition, all pupils take part in timetabled Physical Education.

 Key Stage 4 Option Courses

 |Creative Media Production||Separate Sciences (Biology, Chemistry and Physics)|

 Pupils are offered a diet of primarily Level 3 Vocational Qualifications (Triple, Double and Single awards) with the addition of A levels in Art & Design.
 In conjunction with the Sixth Form Career Academy, these qualifications have been selected to maximise pupils’ chances of securing higher level apprenticeships, internships leading to employment and University places, challenging and spurring pupils to compete for places at Russell Group Universities and for Apprenticeships.
 Guidance is given in helping pupils to choose the subjects that are right for them and their future plans.